 The balcony off of the ballroom has some lovely views of Haussmannian Paris.

 Right across the street from the Opera House is Galeries Lafayette, one of the fanciest, most famous department stores in Paris.
 It's always worth a stop not only for the designer shopping, but just to see the building itself.

 |When you travel with my mom, expect to accidentally be in all of her pictures.|

 Later that day we met Claire at the art gallery where she works, the Palais de Tokyo.
 It was Paris Fashion Week, and they were holding fashion shows in Claire's building!
 Lots of crazily dressed people were hanging out in the lobby.

 My mom chased down a man/woman (verdict's still out) wearing a yarn wig, square hat, and plaid suit to get a picture... but was unsuccessful.

 When we left the building, there was a ton of paparazzi waiting to take pictures of people's outfits.
 Sadly I don't think we made any magazines.

 The Palais de Tokyo is basically right across the river from the Eiffel Tower.

 We walked down to Les Invalides with Claire, and then she helped us find where our boat was taking off for the river cruise down the Seine that we wanted to do.
 It was great to get a last view of pretty Paris at night before leaving for Strasbourg the next day!

 Until next time, Paris!
-You're just a 2:20 TGV ride away.
+Thankfully you're only a 2 hour TGV ride from my new city.